Alastair Cranston

 I graduated from the University of Waterloo's CS program with Co-op in 2022

-I currently work at MDA as a software developer on the upcoming CHORUS mission on the Spacecraft Control Subsystem.
+I currently work at MDA as a systems developer on the upcoming CHORUS mission.

 Skills